peterhinch/micropython-async/v3/docs/TUTORIAL.md

 This describes the use of the official `Event` primitive.

-This provides a way for one or more tasks to pause until another flags them to continue.
+This provides a way for one or more tasks to pause until another one flags them to continue.
 An `Event` object is instantiated and made accessible to all tasks using it: